 But which are the top reasons why students apply for STEM courses in Victoria?

-1. Study in top-quality universities
+1. Study at top-quality universities

 Universities in the state of Victoria stand out through their modern study programmes taught in English, which attract foreign students from all over the world.
 Future graduates have access to cutting-edge facilities and resources, enabling them to gain knowledge and put it into practice as well.
 University staff are well prepared to support these international students and to take their needs into consideration.